fbpx

 Membership Experience Facilitator

 Born and raised on islands in New York and Rhode Island, Travis has always pulled his creative inspiration from the outdoor world.
 He says that “nature feeds my own innate sense of wonder.”
 A teacher in humanities and outdoor education for over 20 years, working with kids from pre-K through Middle School, Travis jumps at every opportunity to support kids with their creative expression.
-Whether it be through music, visual art, creative writing, nature engagement or design thinking, helping a child to find and connect to their authentic voice is Travis’ wheelhouse.
+Whether it be through music, visual art, creative writing, nature engagement, or design thinking, helping a child find and connect to their authentic voice is Travis’ wheelhouse.
 As the Young Inklings Membership Facilitator, his interests and expertise come together to provide an engaging experience for our member community.

 Travis has a BA and teaching degree in English Language Arts from Hobart & William Smith Colleges.
 He is also the founder of Parent Sidekick, a parent and family coaching and support company.
 When not gallivanting outside, Travis can be found writing children’s stories, songwriting, designing hands-on family games, and adventuring with his wife, Bonnie, little baby, Quinlan, and very demanding husky, Juna.